embulk/embulk/docs/eeps/draft-class-loading.md

 Almost all the Embulk users use Embulk's packaged executable JAR file while it is possible for users to embed `embulk-core` and `embulk-deps` by themselves.
 The next question is how to structure the executable JAR file.

 The hidden dependency libraries and `embulk-deps` cannot be extracted into the executable JAR file so that they are not loaded by the top-level class loader.
-Instead, we decided to include these library JAR files "as-is" nested in the executable JAR file.
+Instead, we decided to include these library JAR files "as-is" nested in the executable JAR file (as well as the built-in plugins explained below).
 This is called the "JAR-in-JAR" technique, traditionally known for [One-JAR](https://one-jar.sourceforge.net/).

 Let's take a look into [`embulk-0.11.0.jar`](https://github.com/embulk/embulk/releases/tag/v0.11.0) for example.